Enjoy a hearty bowl of beef barley stew, made quickly and easily when you let the Instant Pot do all the work. It’s a complete meal in a bowl.

 Barley is a grain and isn’t gluten free.
 I’ve researched and the best substitute I could find that had the same Instant Pot cook time is brown rice.
 Add the same amount of brown rice as barley and keep the same cook times.
 This is the only substitution you would need to make in order for it to be gluten free.

 More Instant Pot Recipes

 I love using the Instant Pot.
 It’s like a one skillet meal without all the work!
-Here are a few other recipes for you to try:
+Browse all our Instant Pot Recipes or choose one of these.

 Instant Pot Hearty Beef Barley Stew

 - 2 tablespoons Olive Oil

 - 1.5 pounds Chuck Roast, trimmed, cut into bite size pieces

 - 1 teaspoon Braggs Sprinkle Seasoning

 - 1 teaspoon Salt